CortexFoundation/tech-doc/model-writing-tutorial.md

 In this tutorial, we will write a simple handwritten digit recognition model and convert it via MRT for uploading to the Cortex blockchain.

-There will be 5 main steps
+There will be 4 main stages

-(1) We will first train a model with the MXNET framework.
+(1) Install CVM-Runtime & MRT & other dependencies.

-(2) Install MRT dependencies
+CVM-Runtime a deterministic machine learning framework (written in C++) that execute your models on the Cortex blockchain during the runtime.
+An integral part of CVM-Runtime is MRT (written in Python), which prepares your model for CVM-Runtime.

-(3) Write a .ini configuration file to ready MRT for converting our model
+(2) Train a model using the MXNet framework.

-(4) Run MRT to convert the model
+(3) Quantize the trained model using MRT.

-(5) Upload the model
+(4) Upload the model

 ### Prerequisites: